 Upon enrollment, the parent shall notify the administration of their child's allergy in writing on the child's registration form.
+At that point, a determination will be made regarding the required steps.

 A severe allergy defined as life threatening by a physician will require an EMERGENCY HEALTH CARE PLAN.
 This plan must be completed by the child's physician and must be accompanied by any required medication.